ployground/ploy/README.rst

 Massaging of config values
 ==========================

-Plugins and mr.awsome massage certain string values from the config to convert them to other types and do formatting or expansion.
+Plugins and ploy massage certain string values from the config to convert them to other types and do formatting or expansion.

 You can use that yourself, which is useful for the Fabric integration and other things.